terminalcloud/apps/docs/cloud9.md

 ---

 ## Usage
-Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Check your installation here".
+Spin up your terminal container based on this snapshot using Cloud9 by clicking on "Check your installation here".

-Please login to Cloud9 using the credentials below:
+####Please login to Cloud9 using the credentials below:

 - Username: user
 - Password: terminal